bholten/ksm/README.md

 ## tl;dr ##

 You implement the `Streamlet` trait by overriding the `Topology`.
-That'streams it.
+That's it.
 The topology is run and given to http4s in order to provide a `/health` endpoint automatically.
 You can optionally mixin a StatsD metrics trait.